Lux-AI-Challenge/Lux-Design-S2/README.md

 pip install --upgrade luxai2022
 ```

-To run a match with the CLI tool, run
+To verify your installation, you can run a match with the CLI tool with

 ```
 luxai2022 my_bot/main.py my_other_bot/main.py -v 2 -o replay.json